RaySlash/chessd/README.md

 # Credits

-- Thanks to JohnPablok and OpenGameArt for the board color and pieces.
-[Source (1x PNGs)](https://opengameart.org/content/chess-pieces-and-board-squares)
+- Thanks to JohnPablok and OpenGameArt for the board color and pieces.(128x PNG models) [Source (1x PNGs)](https://opengameart.org/content/chess-pieces-and-board-squares)